 By Carla Anderson

-Uninsured people in Mississippi face challenges in gaining coverage that go far beyond a balky website.
+Uninsured people in Mississippi face challenges in gaining coverage.
 Mississippi has some of the highest premium costs (before subsidies) on the marketplace.
 In all but four counties, only one insurer is participating in the marketplace.
 And, Mississippi is not expanding its Medicaid program.
 That means that some of the state’s lowest-income residents will not qualify for Medicaid or for the subsidies that are available for people whose income is 100 to 400 percent of the federal poverty level.

 State Commissioner of Insurance Mike Chaney clashed with two governors as to what form a health insurance exchange should take in Mississippi.
 Chaney, current Gov. Phil Bryant, and former Gov. Haley Barbour are all Republicans and on record as opposing the Affordable Care Act.
 However, Chaney consistently maintained that the state would be better off running its own exchange.